Laplace-Demon/IrisSearch/README.md

 atom_declaration ::= 'Atom:' separated_list(',', id)

-iprop ::= iprop_no_wand
+simple_iprop ::= 'False'
-  | iprop_no_wand '-*' iprop_no_wand
+  | atom

-iprop_no_wand ::= 'False'
+  | simple_iprop '*' simple_iprop

-  | id
+iprop ::= simple_iprop
-  | iprop_no_wand * iprop_no_wand
+  | '□' '(' simple_iprop '-*' simple_iprop ')'

 ```

 A problem instance begins with the declaration section, which currently contains a list of atom declarations.
 A percent symbol `%` is used to end the declaration section.
 After that, there should be a list of first-order formulae.
 Here, first-order means magic wands are not nested.
+For the time being, we only allow persistent rules.